 When to Hire No-Fault Lawyers in Michigan

-The PIP coverage portion of an auto insurance policy entitles an injured person who was involved in a car accident to the following benefits:
+The PIP coverage portion of an auto insurance policy entitles an injured person who was involved in a car accident to the following additional no-fault benefits:

 - Medical care expenses (including physical therapy)